drunner/drunner/DSERVICE.md

 Any Docker Volumes declared as external in the docker-compose.yml will be managed by dRunner, including creation, backup and restore.
 Use ${SERVICENAME} in the volume name to disambiguate between different services.

+The volume's ownership is set to the user of the corresponding service.
+That allows you to change the ownership and permissions as you wish in the install_end hook.

 Minecraft's [docker-compose.yml](https://github.com/drunner/minecraft/blob/master/drunner/docker-compose.yml) shows an example.

 ### Environment variables